-The BLM Idaho State Director is the agency official who will issue a decision on this application and the associated plan amendments.
+The Authorized Officer will issue a decision on this application and the associated plan amendments.
 In making its decision, the BLM must consider the environmental impacts of granting a ROW across public land.
 The BLM published a Final SEIS on October 7, 2016, analyzing the effects of seven pairs of possible route combinations for Gateway West Segments 8 and 9.
 The Final SEIS also identified the land use plan amendments associated with each alternative.

 The analysis in this EA addresses only the portions of the Project related to Segments 8 and 9.
 Tiering (40 CFR 1508.28) uses the analysis in broader EIS documents to narrow the range of alternatives and concentrate on the issues not already addressed.
 This EA incorporates by reference and tiers to the analysis found in the 2013 Final EIS and 2016 Final SEIS regarding Project-wide impacts.
 It also incorporates by reference the 2017 Modification Act in its entirety.
 The BLM will, through a Decision Record supported by this EA, complete the necessary land use plan amendments needed to accommodate ROW segments defined by Alternative 1 in the Final SEIS that are beyond the extent of the statutory ROW created by the Modification Act.
 These amendments will allow a ROW grant that will 1) be in conformance with the corresponding land use plans and will 2) connect with the statutory ROW corridor through the NCA.
+The BLM will satisfy the requirements of the land use plan amendment process through this EA and the other public participation provisions as contemplated in 43 CFR 1610.5-5.